Legal Practice

 This opinion surprised me, since more often than not, the New York State Bar is ahead of the curve when it comes to addressing the ethical issues triggered by new technologies.
 But in this case, the committee’s decision is surprisingly short-sighted and penalizes innovative lawyers seeking to serve legal clients more efficiently and cost effectively.
 This is an unfortunate decision that I don’t think will withstand the test of time.

 Nicole Black is a Rochester, New York attorney and Director of Business Development and Community Relations at MyCase, an intuitive cloud-based law practice management platform for the modern law firm.
 She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
 She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
-She publishes four legal blogs and can be reached at [email protected]
+She publishes four legal blogs and can be reached at [email protected].

 A Mobile Practice Management Infographic and a Giveaway!